amplience/dc-extensions-styleguide/docs/varibles/typography.md

 category: Variables
 ---

-Dynamic Content uses Roboto, you can include it in your project like so:
+Dynamic Content uses Roboto and you can include it in your project as follows:
 ```typography
 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Roboto:300,400,400i,500,700&amp;display=swap">
 ```

-Text color for standard text should be `--color-default-black` / `#333333`.
+The text color for standard text should be `--color-default-black` / `#333333`.

-#### For usages in the form:
+#### Usage in the content editing form:

-- `.ampx-heading`: Should be used for the main header in an extension.
+- `.ampx-heading`: the main header in an extension.
-- `.ampx-subheading-large`: Should be used for the main heading in a sub list or section
+- `.ampx-subheading-large`: the main heading in a sub list or section
-- `.ampx-subheading`: Should be used for a heading in a sub list in a section
+- `.ampx-subheading`: a heading in a sub list in a section
-- `.ampx-body`: Should be used for copy.
+- `.ampx-body`: used for copy.
-- `.ampx-link`: Should be used for external links.
+- `.ampx-link`: used for external links.
-- `.ampx-label`: Should be used for adding contextual information to an entity.
+- `.ampx-label`: used for adding contextual information to an entity.
-- `.ampx-error`: Should be used for adding contextual information to an entity in an error state.
+- `.ampx-error`: used for adding contextual information to an entity in an error state.

 ```typography.html hidden
 <h2 class="ampx-heading">.ampx-heading Regular 24px</h2>